-The Chaplain's Corner seeks to deliver Christ centered transformation by providing spiritual support to NationsUniversity and others around the world by "coming along side" via the Internet in the spirit of II Corinthians 1:1-4.
+The Chaplain's Corner seeks to deliver Christ centered transformation by providing spiritual support to others around the world by "coming along side" via the Internet in the spirit of II Corinthians 1:1-4.
 It is a "virtual bridge."

 Chaplain Allen enjoyed a long career with an international petroleum company.
 During that time he was stationed in various locations in Europe, North Africa, the Middle East, and the United States in addition to traveling world wide on behalf of his company.
 He transitioned into the role of Chaplain after the 1996 cancer related death of his first wife.
 Working primarily out of the M. D. Anderson Cancer Center in Houston, he cared for the seriously ill, their families and caregivers for over ten years before moving to East Texas.